 Although it isn’t guaranteed to see the aurora borealis in any month, February gives you a better chance than most months.
 So, when visiting Iceland in February, you could get very lucky!

-2. Glacier hiking
+2. Glacier Hiking

 Glacier hiking is a favourite pastime for tourists who visit Iceland in February, and this should come as no surprise since Iceland is home to some of the most breathtaking glaciers in the world.
 And these glaciers become even more captivating in the winter months.
 Although glaciers can be seen all year, their allure in February stems from the bright blue colour of ice caps in midwinter, which looks almost otherworldly.